 Refraction 2 Roughness

 An additional roughness parameter for glass refraction.
-When set to a non-negative number, allows the refraction roughness to be different than both the Roughness and Refraction Roughness parameters above.
-If this number is 0.0, Refraction Roughness will be used for refraction.
+Default is 0.0.
+If this number is 0.0, the Refraction Roughness value will be used for refraction.
+Bigger number is rougher.

 Refraction 2 Roughness Blend Factor

-Controls blending weight between Refraction Roughness and Refraction Roughness 2.
-A value between 0.0 and 1.0 means the roughness is a blend of Refraction Roughness and Refraction Roughness 2.
-A value of 0.0 means the roughness is equal to Refraction Roughness.
-A value of 1.0 means the roughness is equal to Refraction Roughness 2.
-Refraction 2 Tint This sets the color for the Refraction 2 Roughness (as a multiplier on Refraction Color for the samples generated with Refraction 2 Roughness).
+Controls blending weight between the two lobes, Refraction Roughness and Refraction 2 Roughness.
+Value of 0.0 means only the Refraction Roughness is active and value of 1.0 means only the Refraction 2 Roughness is active.
+Refraction 2 Tint This sets the color for samples generated with Refraction 2 Roughness (as a multiplier on Refraction Color).
 Refractive Index Index of refraction.
 The default is 1.5 which is typical of glass.
 Online resources of lor values can provide more useful settings.
 Higher lor values bend rays more than low values.
 Use Thin if you want to avoid bending rays.